nextcryptodeal/abhinavcrypto/README.md

-connect your X and farcaster to guild own a basename have at least 1k, 5k, 10k, 50k, or 100k followers on X
+connect your X and farcaster to guild own a basename have at least 1k, 5k, 10k, 50k, or 100k followers on X have 1k, 5k, 10k, 50k, or 100k followers on farcaster